FCC

 Michael Powell, Colin's son, early on as Chairman of the FCC (strongly endorsed by John McCain) explained to a legal forum that "the night after I was sworn in, I waited for a visit from the angel of the public interest.
 I waited all night, but she did not come.
 And, in fact, five months into this job, I still have had no divine awakening and no one has issued me my public-interest crystal ball."
 True to his word, the FCC does the will of the industry it is supposed to regulate, and nothing for the public. " .

-Although Michael Powell has been replaced as Chairman of the FCC by Kevin Martin, the Bush administration plot to further concentrate media continues;.
-In return, the media has lost interest in the Iraq War.
-Kevin Martin, the new Chairman of the FCC ignored the public and Congressional outcry and decided to loosen media ownership rules anyway.
+When Michael Powell was replaced as Chairman of the FCC by Kevin Martin, the Bush administration plotted to further concentrate media;.
+In return, the media lost interest in the Iraq War.
+Kevin Martin, ignored the public and Congressional outcry and decided to loosen media ownership rules anyway.
 Bush threatened to veto any Congressional action to roll it back.
 Bear in mind that the first thing to be taken over in any coup is media.
+On April 25, 2011, Michael began as President & CEO of the National Cable & Telecommunications Association (NCTA).

 Merchants of Trivia